Take the quiz

 • Polyphagia refers to eating more food than usual per day or eating more frequently.

-What other diseases have the same signs as diabetes?
+What other conditions have the same signs as diabetes?

 top